hissyfit-dev/hissylogz/README.md

 I drew inspiration for the logger/entry API from [`log.zig`](https://github.com/karlseguin/log.zig).

-I re-purposed bits lifted from [ulid-zig](https://github.com/rsepassi/ulid-zig) under 0BSD.
+I vendored in a few bits lifted from [ulid-zig](https://github.com/rsepassi/ulid-zig) under 0BSD.
 This is a solid library and comes with plenty of bells and whistles, a nice C ABI, the works.
 I've added known error sets, and a heavily trimmed down, restructured API.